ethanlipson/PyLX-16A/documentation.md

 ### Exceptions
 * ServoError - Base exception for the library
+  * "ID" member variable is the ID of the errant servo
-* ServoTimeout - Exception for timeout issues
+* ServoTimeout - Exception for timeout issues, inherits from ServoError
-* ServoArgumentError - Exception for bad arguments
+* ServoArgumentError - Exception for bad arguments, inherits from ServoError
-* ServoChecksumError - Exception for bad checksums
+* ServoChecksumError - Exception for bad checksums, inherits from ServoError

 ### Initialization Functions
 * [LX16A.initialize(port)](#lx16ainitializeport) - Initializes the connection between the computer and the servo controller board